-Of the challenges facing CEO's in 2015, employee engagement is of major concern.
+Of the challenges facing CEO's, employee engagement is of major concern.
 According to Business News Daily, employee engagement issues range from retaining top talent to taking on more millennials as Baby Boomers retire.
 And most leaders understand that employee satisfaction and employee engagement are prominent indicators of future business success.
 They also know that if employees aren’t happy—if their wellbeing is compromised—their productivity suffers.

 Employee Engagement by the Numbers